 Leaders need to be skilled communicators in countless relationships to motivate, encourage and inspire; to train, share ideas and negotiate.

-Criterion Conference’s Advancing Women’s Leadership in Tasmania Summit unites aspiring and established female leaders and male champions of change to elevate your influential communication skills, overcome obstacles to career progression and develop your strategic leadership vision.
+The Women in Healthcare Leadership Summit, running in Sydney from 17 – 20 February 2020, unites aspiring and established female leaders and male champions of change to elevate influential communication skills, overcome obstacles to career progression and develop a strategic leadership vision.